 The course of action described below is applicable if this is a first occurrence and no misconduct has occurred prior to, or is alleged to have occurred at the time of, this incident.
-If the situation is a repeat occurrence and/or misconduct is alleged to have occurred, the Human Resources Business Partner (HRBP) will advise the Manager if a different course of action should be taken.
+If the situation is a repeat occurrence and/or misconduct is alleged to have occurred, the HRBP will advise the Manager if a different course of action should be taken.
 In all cases, Human Resources should be involved in this process as a support to the Manager.
 There should be Union representation at this meeting.

-- Early intervention is important.
-Do not ignore the problem. - Outline the employee's work performance problems and observed behaviour to the employee. - Advise the employee that the employer has a Substance Use Disorder policy.
-Under this policy all individuals who are employed by or carry out business for or on behalf of Interior Health are expected to perform their assigned duties safely and responsibly without any limitations due to the inappropriate use or after-effects of use of alcohol, illegal drugs, medications or any other mood altering substances that may endanger their health and safety or that of any other person. - Ask the employee if there may be a medical problem. - If employee acknowledges there is, or may be, a medical problem but it is not related to substance use, refer employee to Disability Management Specialist (DMS) for assistance with that medical problem, after completing this meeting. - Enquire of the employee if he/she has a substance use problem. - If the employee acknowledges there is a problem related to substance use, determine if it has been diagnosed as substance dependency by a medical addictions specialist.
-If yes, request written authority from the employee for the DMS to contact the addictions specialist.
-If no, then follow the course of action below. - If the acknowledged medical problem is not a previously diagnosed substance dependency, then the Manager, in consultation with the HRBP and the DMS, may arrange for a comprehensive independent assessment of the employee to determine if the employee has a substance dependency. - Seek the employee's agreement to attend the comprehensive assessment.
-Explain the expectations of the employer if a diagnosis of substance dependency is made. - Inform the employee that if a diagnosis of substance dependency is made, he/she may be entitled to paid Sick Leave and/or unpaid Sick Leave of Absence if time off is required to participate in treatment. - Advise employee that if a diagnosis of substance dependency is made, one of the requirements prior to returning to work is proof of the successful completion of an approved or recommended treatment program. - If the employee refuses to attend the assessment, ask for the reasons for the refusal.
-Advise the employee that their refusal may result in termination of their employment.
-Advise the employee that you will consider the information provided and get back to them. - · Confer with HRBP and others.
+- 1. Early intervention is important.
+Do not ignore the problem. - 2.
+Outline the employee's work performance problems and observed behaviour to the employee. - 3.
+Advise the employee that the employer has a Substance Use Disorder policy.
+Under this policy all individuals who are employed by or carry out business for or on behalf of Interior Health are expected to perform their assigned duties safely and responsibly without any limitations due to the inappropriate use or after-effects of use of alcohol, illegal drugs, medications or any other mood altering substances that may endanger their health and safety or that of any other person. - 4.
+Ask the employee if there may be a medical problem, and explain that they are not required to discuss their medical diagnosis with you. - 5.
+If employee acknowledges there is, or may be, a medical problem that may have contributed to the incident being discussed, refer employee to Disability Management Professional (DMP) for assistance with that medical problem, after completing this meeting. - 6.
+Continue the meeting and investigation of the incident.
+Advise the employee that you will meet again to finalize the investigation after Disability Management has completed their work. - 7.
+Following the meeting, refer the employee to Disability Management.
+Advise Disability Management as to whether or not the employee is in a safety sensitive position, and provide Disability Management with the employee's job description and other relevant information including any attendance, behavioral, safety or performance concerns that have been noted. - The DMP will: - Liaise with appropriate resources to facilitate employee's access to assessment and to explore available treatment options, including seeking information from the employee's health care providers, as appropriate;